 - Learn to play the recorder with all children in the class.

 - Purchase ‘additional’ music lessons for guitar, violin, woodwind, drums.

-- Attend a range of extra-curricular activities such as: craft; cooking; French; cheer leading; Ultimate Frisbee; badminton; chess; gymnastics; netball; basketball; and many others.
+- Attend a range of extra-curricular activities such as: craft; French; cheer leading; badminton; Lego; gymnastics; handball; netball; basketball; and many others.

-The curriculum skills grids demonstrate how the school achieves breadth and balance, whilst ensuring there is a progression of skills across all year groups.
+Pupils acquire subject-specific vocabulary and knowledge which allows them to build links and enhance their learning across other subjects.
+The school’s Curriculum Grids demonstrate how the school achieves breadth and balance, whilst ensuring there is a progression of knowledge and skills across all year groups.

 To find out more about our curriculum, please contact the school and ask to speak to the Headteacher, Mrs Kelly, or the Deputy Headteacher, Mrs Jessop.
 Alternatively, why not make an appointment to come and have a look round our wonderful school and see the curriculum in action for yourself?
 You can be assured of a warm welcome.